 Accept you aren’t superhuman

 Ultimately, the key to success is to accept that you aren’t perfect.
 You may have what it takes to inspire a team to achieve great feats and you may have the ideal combination of passion, skill and talent, but that doesn’t mean there’s no room for error.
-In fact, the more you play the role of the perfect leader, the more the cracks will start to show and your performance suffer.
+In fact, the more you play the role of the perfect leader, the more the cracks will start to show and your performance suffers.

 The difference between mid-level managers who stagnate in their roles and those who continue to climb the organisational ladder is their ability to accept their vulnerabilities and use their flaws as a signpost of what other skills might be needed in the business.
 Numerous studies confirm that employees favour leaders who are authentic – there’s nothing authentic about keeping your stress bottled up and pretending to have everything under control.